califano-lab/ARACNe3/README.md

 ---

 ### ARACNe3 input files (see [file format](#input-file-format) below)
-1. A `tsv` that contains the normalized expression profile, with genes as rows and samples as columns.
-Make sure your file includes both the row names (gene names) and header names.
+1. A `tsv` that contains the normalized expression profile (e.g. TPM, CPM), with genes as rows and samples as columns.
+Make sure your file includes both the row names (gene names) and header names (sample ids/names).
 2. List of regulators (e.g., transcription factors).

 ### Run ARACNe3